Mitchell Trubisky: 2020 season

 On March 31, 2020, the Bears traded for Jacksonville Jaguars quarterback Nick Foles and announced an "open competition" for starting quarterback between Trubisky and Foles.
 On May 2, the Bears declined Trubisky's fifth-year option.
 Trubisky and Foles battled for the starting position during the offseason, and Nagy named Trubisky the starter prior to the 2020 season opener.

-In the season opener against the Detroit Lions, Trubisky started off slow as he completed eight passes on 20 attempts for 110 yards in the first half, while the Bears trailed 23–6 entering the fourth quarter.
+In the season opener against the Lions, Trubisky started off slow as he completed eight passes on 20 attempts for 110 yards in the first half, while the Bears trailed 23–6 entering the fourth quarter.
 During the final period, he saw marked improvement with eight of ten passes completed for 89 yards and three touchdowns, scoring 21 unanswered points as the Bears came back for the 27–23 victory.
 Trubisky attributed the late-game success to the Lions' switch to man-to-man defense, explaining in his press conference that "when [the Lions] got down to the wire, they're going to play what they trust most and that's man for them.
 And we knew that."

 The following week against the New York Giants, Trubisky completed 13 of 18 passes for 159 yards and a pair of touchdowns in the first half as the Bears pulled ahead 17–0.
 However, he had just five of ten completions for 31 yards and two interceptions in the second, with the Giants nearly coming back before Chicago held on for the 17–13 victory.

 The Bears benched Trubisky during the Week 3 game against the Atlanta Falcons after falling into a 16-point deficit.
 Foles replaced Trubisky and led the Bears to a 30–26 comeback victory.
 Trubisky completed 13 of 22 passes for 128 yards, one touchdown, and one interception prior to being benched.
 Foles was officially named the starter a day after the game.

-Trubisky briefly saw action in Week 8 against the New Orleans Saints as a Wildcat formation quarterback, recording a three-yard run on a drive that ended with a field goal.
+Trubisky briefly saw action in Week 8 against the Saints as a Wildcat formation quarterback, recording a three-yard run on a drive that ended with a field goal.
 The idea to integrate Trubisky for such plays began development shortly after his benching, with Nagy explaining in his post-game conference that it was "a weapon for us to be able to use his legs, then obviously be able to throw the ball, as well.
 That's something that we're looking at.
 Every game could be a little bit different, but it's something that teams have to prepare for."
 However, he suffered an injury to his throwing shoulder on the play, deactivating him for the following week's game.